 Sodium Alginate Uses - Cape Crystal Brands

-Sodium Alginate is used thickening agent, gelling agent, emulsifier, stabilizer, texture-improver
+Sodium Alginate uses, includes its use as a thickening agent, gelling agent, emulsifier, stabilizer, texture-improver

 • Binder and thickening agent for pet-food, fish feed